 To measure the degree of sustainability of this development application, a Sustainability Score and Summary were submitted.
 The proposed application has a Sustainability Score of 53, which achieves the City's Silver threshold.
-City staff will further verify the sustainability score during the site plan process.
-Attached in Appendix 15 is the Sustainability Snapshot.
+City staff will verify the sustainability score prior to the Recommendation Report.